Colorado crime family: Carlino brothers

 On May 8, 1931, Sam Carlino was killed in his home by Bruno Mauro.
 Carlino's cousin James Colletti was wounded in the attack but survived.
 Sam Carlino's wife and Colletti initially informed police that Mauro was the shooter.
 When the trial approached, Colletti had fled the area and Mrs. Carlino refused to testify in court against Mauro for fear of her family's lives.

 After his brother's assassination, Pete Carlino went into hiding.
 According to police testimony on an unrelated matter, Lucille Crupi claimed that she met Carlino while in Milwaukee in early June 1931.
 She claimed that he was dropping off a shipment of booze and was picking up another load to return to Colorado.
 On June 19, 1931, Carlino was captured hiding in his cousin's farmhouse outside Pueblo.
-On June 25, 1931.
-Joe Roma posted Pete Carlino's $5,000 bond, using his house as collateral.
+On June 25, 1931, Joe Roma posted Pete Carlino's $5,000 bond, using his house as collateral.
 Contrary to popular belief, Roma and Carlino were not enemies; rather, they had a working relationship that spanned over eight years.

 On September 10, 1931, Pete Carlino was killed, shot twice in the back and once in the head at close range.
 He was on his way to visit Joe Petralia at the prison in Cañon City.
 Carlino's body was placed under the Siloam Road bridge just outside Pueblo.
 After two days, the body had not been discovered, so the killers returned and dragged it onto the road.
 An anonymous phone call made to Carlino's wife informed her where the body could be found.
 This ended the Carlinos's reign of control of the Colorado bootlegging era.

 Joseph Roma

 Giuseppe Roma became Joseph Roma.
 In the prohibition era from 1920 to 1933, crime families formed all over the country to profit from bootlegging.
 Operating from his grocery store as a front business, Roma became the de facto boss of criminal activity in Denver.
+Roma died on February 18, 1933 after being shot with fourteen bullets while playing the mandolin in his home.